Harish Chandra Singh Rawat: Biography

+Rawat died of lung cancer in New Delhi, aged 74.

+Mountaineering

 Rawat participated in a number of expeditions including Nanda Devi, Sunanda Devi, Kanglacha, Hathi Parbat, Tirsuli, Rathong, Nanda Khat and Nun Kun.

 In 1962, he led a party, including Sonam Wangyal, another Everester of the 1965 expedition, to Kanglacha, 30 miles south of Leh.
 In 1963, Rawat climbed Hathi Parbat and a year later he was part of the Tirsuli and Sunanda Devi expedition.
 In the pre-Everest preparations, he climbed Rathong.